* Oil, U.S. stocks fall in afternoon after choppy morning

 By Nick Brown

-NEW YORK, March 13 (Reuters) - U.S. and European stock indexes slid on Tuesday as investors reacted to U.S. President Donald Trump’s ouster of Secretary of State Rex Tillerson, with the dollar and crude oil prices following suit.
+NEW YORK, March 13 (Reuters) - U.S. and European stock indexes closed down on Tuesday, pressured by losses in technology stocks and U.S. President Donald Trump’s ouster of Secretary of State Rex Tillerson.

-Trump gave Tillerson the boot on Tuesday after a series of public rifts over policy on North Korea, Russia and Iran, and replaced his chief diplomat with loyalist Central Intelligence Agency Director Mike Pompeo.
+Trump gave Tillerson the boot after a series of public rifts over policy on North Korea, Russia and Iran, and replaced his chief diplomat with Central Intelligence Agency Director Mike Pompeo.

-The move had contributed to a volatile morning across asset classes, but markets were trending decidedly in the red by the afternoon.
+The move contributed to a volatile morning across asset classes, but markets began trending decidedly in the red by the afternoon.

-Investors initially saw Tillerson’s firing as a sign that a deal on Iran’s nuclear program could collapse, potentially cutting Iran’s oil output, which supported prices.
-Fears about rising U.S. production were of more concern later in the day.
+Energy investors initially saw Tillerson’s firing as a sign that a deal on Iran’s nuclear program could collapse, potentially cutting that country’s oil output.
+This view supported prices for awhile but could not overcome lingering fears about rising U.S. production.

-“There’s no stopping us and OPEC’s frustration levels are going to grow,” said Phillip Streible, senior market strategist at RJO Futures in Chicago, referring to efforts by major producers to curb output since last year.
+“There’s no stopping us and OPEC’s frustration levels are going to grow,” said Phillip Streible, senior market strategist at RJO Futures in Chicago, referring to efforts by major producers to curb output.

-U.S. production has reached a record, and weekly data last week showed overall U.S. output rising further, to more than 10.3 million barrels per day.
+U.S. crude output has reached a record, and weekly data last week showed overall U.S. output rising further.

-The slide was driven by big losses in the tech industry, with shares of Microsoft, Facebook and Alphabet down more than 1 percent, top losers on the S&P 500 and the Nasdaq.
+Stocks slid as shares of Microsoft, Facebook and Alphabet were down more than 1.5 percent each, top losers on the S&P 500 and the Nasdaq.

-Equity markets had opened higher after the U.S. Labor Department announced its Consumer Price Index rose 0.2 percent in February, in line with economists’ expectations - data that suggested the Federal Reserve remains on track to raise interest rates at a gradual pace this year.
+Equity markets had opened higher after the U.S. Labor Department announced its Consumer Price Index rose 0.2 percent in February.
+The data, in line with economists’ expectations, suggested the Federal Reserve remains on track to raise interest rates at a gradual pace.

-The dollar index, which measures the greenback against a basket of currencies, fell 0.2 percent, with the euro up 0.48 percent to $1.2391.
+The dollar index, which measures the greenback against a basket of currencies, fell 0.2 percent, with the euro unchanged at $1.2389.

-Additional reporting by Ayenat Mersie, Sruthi Shankar and Kate Duguid; Editing by Bernadette Baum and Nick Zieminski
+Additional reporting by Ayenat Mersie and April Joyner; Editing by Bernadette Baum, Nick Zieminski and David Gregorio